near/docs/docs/develop/contracts/debug-locally.md

 ### State Records

-Every state stored on NEAR Blockchain including contract code, contract states, accounts, access keys are in the form of state records.
-To run a node having equivalent state as a testnet/mainnet node you need to apply same state records as the testnet/mainnet.
-You don't need to apply all states which is many gigabytes, but only those contract code/state and account keys that were used in the transaction.
-Once you have these state records, you can apply them by either place them in the `"records"` section of genesis before starting sandbox, or use `sandbox_patch_state` RPC to add them dynamically after starting sandbox.
-Let's see how state records can be obtained:
+Every state stored on the NEAR Blockchain including contract code, contract states, accounts, and access keys is in the form of state records.
+To run a node having an equivalent state as a `testnet`/`mainnet` node you need to apply the same state records as `testnet`/`mainnet`.
+You don't need to apply all states which can be many gigabytes but only those contract code/state and account keys that were used in the transaction.
+Once you have these state records you can apply them by either placing them in the `"records"` section of genesis _before_ starting the sandbox or use `sandbox_patch_state` RPC to add them dynamically _after_ starting the sandbox.
+Let's see how these state records can be obtained:

 For contract code, Most likely you already have the contract code you've deployed.
 But in case you don't, you can fetch it by `query` RPC: